KTM: Stefan Pierer Era

-In 1995, KTM Motorradholding GmbH acquired Swedish motorcycle maker Husaberg AB and took control of the Dutch company White Power Suspension.
+In 1995, KTM acquired Swedish motorcycle maker Husaberg AB and took control of the Dutch company WP Suspension.

-In 2007, Indian motorcycle manufacturer Bajaj Auto bought a 14.5% stake in KTM Power Sports AG.
-By 2013, Bajaj Auto held a 47.97% interest in the company.
+In 2007, Indian motorcycle manufacturer Bajaj Auto acquired a 14.5% stake in KTM; which by 2013, increased to 47.97%.

+In 2010 KTM Kühler divested their automotive radiator business to Mahle and the motorcycle radiator business to WP Suspension under WP Radiator brand.

-In 2013, KTM acquired the formerly Swedish motorcycle maker Husqvarna Motorcycles from its prior owner BMW Motorrad AG.
+In 2013, KTM acquired the formerly Swedish motorcycle maker Husqvarna Motorcycles from its prior owner BMW.
 The same year, KTM re-integrated the brand Husaberg into Husqvarna Motorcycles from which it had spun off in the 1990s when Husqvarna was sold to the Italian company Cagiva.

-As the final result of the restructuring process, KTM Motorradholding GmbH had become KTM AG in 2012.
-In 2015, KTM generated a turnover of over 1 billion Euro and employed 2515 people by the end of that year.
-Of the four separate companies left after the 1992 split, three were now again part of the KTM Group: KTM Sportmotorcycle GmbH, KTM Werkzeugbau GmbH and KTM Kühler GmbH (today WP Radiators).
-KTM Fahrrad GmbH (KTM Bike Industries) remains an independent company and is owned by Chinese investors.
-KTM-Group today contains the brands KTM, Husqvarna Motorcycles and GasGas Motorcycles.
+In 2019, KTM acquired a majority stake of 60% in the Spanish enduro motorcycle brand GasGas.
+In 2020 GasGas became a wholly owned subsidiary of KTM.

 In 2021 Bajaj Auto sold 46.5% of KTM's shares to Pierer Mobility AG in exchange for 49% shares in the latter company and thus became an indirect stakeholder in KTM.

-Corporate structure

-Ownership

-KTM AG is presently owned by Pierer Mobility AG, which owns about 98.2% of KTM shares.
-Pierer Mobility AG is majority owned by Pierer Industrie AG (73.32%).

-Subsidiaries

-As of 2020, KTM AG has the following subsidiaries: